Lifelong Learning policies and procedures

 The invigilator or test administrator must be aware of any time concessions which have been allocated to an individual student.
 This information will be supplied by the exams officer.

-Examination results may arrive by mail or by e mail, normally to the Examinations’ Officer.
+Examination results may arrive in the post or by email, normally to the Examinations’ Officer.
 Results should be copied to the MIS Officer.

 When information about results has been processed, the student may be informed of the result (results should not be given over the telephone) where result slips for students are sent by the board or a print out of the individual test result can be made by the Exams Officer.